 - Prepare your farm for flood, locate buildings on the highest ground and create artificial refuge mounds for animals.

 - Have a flood plan and prepare your farm beforehand.

-- Listen to local radio for updates and warnings.
+- Listen to local radio and monitor state emergency apps (e.g.Vic Emergency App) for updates and warnings.

 - In times of flood, contact your State Department of Agriculture or Primary Industries—relief support may be available.

 World Health Organisation